VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 In our case, the `Beer` model has one input and one output:

 - Inputs: `:LAI`, the leaf area index (m² m⁻²)
-- Outputs: `:PPFD`, the photosynthetic photon flux density (μmol m⁻² s⁻¹)
+- Outputs: `:aPPFD`, the photosynthetic photon flux density (μmol m⁻² s⁻¹)

 Here is how we communicate that to PlantSimEngine: